-2.5 min read ✭ Join us in Episode 041 of the Friday Five, as we cover how to become a practitioner of the Google Ad Grant, getting started on social media, and the best way to drive ticket sales.
+2.5 min to read ✭ Join us in Episode 041 of the Friday Five, as we cover how to become a practitioner of the Google Ad Grant, getting started on social media, and the best way to drive ticket sales.

 What is the Friday Five?

 This is actually the last Friday five we’re going to be doing.
 It’s been quite the journey.
 We’ve answered hundreds of questions for nonprofits, but the good news is we’re actually just editing the format.
 Instead of once a week for five to eight minutes, we’re going to be doing a daily show answering one organization’s question every single day about digital marketing.
 This will be dropping as soon as possible.
-We wanted a freshen things up for you in 2020.
+We wanted to freshen things up for you in 2020.
 We hope you’ll continue to join us for the Daily Boost!

 Be sure to join our Digital Marketing for Nonprofits Facebook group to submit your digital marketing challenges!

-Now let’s dive in to our final Friday Five.
+Now let’s dive into our final Friday Five.

 Nonprofit Marketing Challenges

 1) Your Biggest Marketing Challenge: “Managing our Google Grants Account and introducing the Grant to other Veteran related organizations.” – Russell, Veterans 4 Veterans